Gastroenterologist and Internal Medicine Residency Director Amy S. Oxentenko, M.D., discussing a case with fellows

 - An annual research retreat allows fellows to meet with Division of Gastroenterology and Hepatology faculty researchers.

 - Stipends: See current stipend levels.

 - Trip allowance: 10 days a year for presentations; one attendance-only trip during fellowship; yearly attendance for regional meeting.

 - Opportunity for attendance at Mayo Board Review Course on annual basis.

-- Enhanced computer access, including clinical access from home.
+- Exceptional EMR with enhanced computer access, including clinical access from home and on mobile devices

-- Consistently updated fellow Web site with quick navigation to schedules, etc.
+- Consistently updated fellow website with quick navigation to schedules and more

-- Web-based evaluations of faculty, rotations, and residents/students.
+- Web-based evaluations of faculty, rotations, and residents and students